 Karaf embeds a SSH server allowing you to remotely access the shell using any SSH client.
 On the other hand, Karaf also provides JMX MBean server allowing to manage the container using any JMX client.

-In addition of ssh and JMX, you can also manage Karaf Container using a simple browser thanks to the Karaf WebConsole.
+In addition of ssh and JMX, you can also manage Karaf Runtime using a simple browser thanks to the Karaf WebConsole.

 Karaf fully supports JAAS based security framework.
 It also supports a complete RBAC system for shell commands and JMX objects.
 You can directly use this security layer in your own applications.

-You can manage several children instances inside the Karaf Container root instance.
+You can manage several children instances inside the Karaf Runtime root instance.
 It's a very convenient way to test applications or configurations without impacting your existing running instances.

 Manage your Docker containers and images via Karaf shell console, provisionning a running instance in the simpliest way.

-You have bunch of Karaf Container instances running ?
+You have bunch of Karaf Runtime instances running ?
 You want to manage those instances as one, spreading the configuration, deployment, etc ?
 Karaf Cellar is for you.

 Karaf Cellar is a clustering solution for Karaf.
 It allows you to manage multiple instances, with synchronization between the instances.